All Episodes

 But beyond that, it's a very, very important book.

-It is exactly that, a rapid, sudden, violent climate change.
+And that is what the coming global superstorm addresses is exactly that, a rapid, sudden, violent climate change.

-And so, I would urge you to grab that book and take a read.
+And so I would urge you to grab that book and take a read.

 It's a good read.